JoelVO/Correlation-between-global-events-and-films-production/code.md

 ````

-As a result of this last block of code, I was able to make the following graphs where the genre "N" corresponds for none.
+As a result of this last block of code, I was able to make the following graphs where the genre "N" stands for "no classificated".
 This was made so I could have a grasp on the behaviour of the data I was working with.

 ![](/images/movies_vs_time_1.png)
 ![](/images/movies_vs_time_2.png)